Step Bonus: Your reward for moving more!

 What about exercises I log in MyNetDiary?

-2. Wear your iPhone or Apple Watch, and don't log the exercise in MyNetDiary.
+2. Wear your phone or Apple Watch, and don’t log the exercise in MyNetDiary.
 Doing this is reasonably accurate for activities that burn about the same calories as walking, such as golfing, gardening, and playing with kids.

 When do I turn off Step Bonus?